Locally loop algebras and locally affine Lie algebras: Locally loop algebras

 defines a Lie bracket for $m,m',n,n'\in\Bbb Z$.

-There is a twisting construction for $\text B_{\mathfrak I}^{(2)}$ (see \cite{N2}), which we will discuss in Section 7, but we think that the simple description of $\text B_{\mathfrak I}^{(2)}$ here is also important to develop the theory of locally Lie $n$-tori.
+There is a twisting construction for $\text B_{\mathfrak I}^{(2)}$ (see \cite{N2}), which we discuss in Section 7, but we also consider that the simple description of $\text B_{\mathfrak I}^{(2)}$ is important for developing the theory of locally Lie tori.

-We often omit the term `untwisted' or `twisted' and simply say a locally loop algebra.
+\remark We often omit the term `untwisted' or `twisted' and we simply refer to a locally loop algebra.
+In addition, a locally loop algebra can be simply called a loop algebra in more general theory.
+For example, $A\otimes F[t^{\pm 1}]$ for any algebra $A$ is called a loop algebra of $A$.
+However, we use the term `locally' in this study to distinguish the familiar loop algebras in Kac-Moody theory. \endremark